Tessa’s Recipe Rundown

 What is the Best Pan for Cheesecake Bars?

-Can I Double This Cranberry Swirl Cheesecake Bar recipe?
+Can I Double This Cheesecake Bar Recipe?

 Sure!
 Simply double all ingredients and bake in a 9×13-inch metal baking pan.
 Add a few minutes to the baking time.

-How to Store Cranberry Cheesecake Bars?
+How to Store Cranberry Cheesecake Bars

 Can Cheesecake Bars be Frozen?

 To freeze, place the chilled cheesecake (whole or sliced) in the freezer until firm and frozen.
-Remove the cheesecake from the freezer, wrap it well in heavy-duty aluminum foil or plastic wrap, and place in a resealable container.
+Remove the cheesecake from the freezer, wrap it well in heavy-duty aluminum foil or plastic wrap, and place inside a resealable container.
 Store for up to 2 months.
 Thaw in the fridge overnight before serving.

 More Cheesecake Bar Recipes: